- Leverages an ever-expanding network of relationships

 - Adapts to unique study circumstances

 ARG’s evolution is much more profound than the fact that our company size has dramatically grown since our 2004 founding.
-Our maturity can be seen in creating deep relationships with a vast network of rare disease stakeholders, which allow us to get things done with no preexisting roadmap and adapt to unique study circumstances.
+Our maturity can be seen in creating deep relationships with a vast network of rare disease, oncology, and immunology stakeholders, which allow us to get things done with no preexisting roadmap and adapt to unique study circumstances.

-The ARG SAB (Strategic Advisory Board) regularly convenes to discuss emerging trends and issues in rare diseases, adding to the spirit of innovation that is already present in all of our functional areas.
+The ARG SAB (Strategic Advisory Board) regularly convenes to discuss emerging trends and issues in clinical development, adding to the spirit of innovation that is already present in all of our functional areas.

-Our partnerships extend through the rare disease space all the way out to patient advocacy groups.
+Our partnerships extend through our therapeutic specialties all the way out to patient advocacy groups.
 ARG drove the success of now FDA-approved Cinryze® because of an exclusive relationship with the U.S. Hereditary Angioedema Association (HAEA), using their patient registry to augment our internal search.
 Faster enrollment equated to first-to-market and over $1B in sales.

 ARG also knows how to navigate environments where there is no established regulatory pathway.
 We were able to succeed with a program in neurogenic orthostatic hypotension, an orphan indication with a minimally effective standard of care, to get FDA-approval of NORTHERA®.
 We used our experienced team members and our collaborative approach to get things done.